Ethiopian Airlines: Management and ownership

-The current CEO is Mesfin Tassew, who was appointed by the airline's board of directors on 24 March 2022.
-Mesfin is working at Ethiopian Airlines since 1984.
-He also was the CEO of Asky Airlines, a strategic partner of Ethiopian Airlines.
-Prior to that, Tewolde Gebremariam has been serving as the airline's Group CEO from 2011 until his resignation on March 2022.
 The airline, which is wholly owned by the Government of Ethiopia, has traditionally been unfettered by government intervention, even during times of significant turmoil and domestic hardship.
 Whereas many African state-owned airlines were and remain often poorly run, with staffings often serving nepotistic purposes, and business decisions being made on political grounds, Ethiopian Airlines remained professionally run and managed, leading The Christian Science Monitor to term it in 1988 a "capitalist success in Marxist Ethiopia".

 The Derg, after expanding the airline's workforce, which had resulted in a decline in service quality and revenues, allowed the airline to be run on a "strictly commercial basis".
-Captain Mohammed Ahmed was appointed CEO in 1980 and slashed the workforce by 10%.
+The carrier had gone through a period of difficulties pending the nomination of Captain Mohammed Ahmed, who would be CEO throughout the entire 1980s, and slashed the workforce by 10%.
 The airline continued the acquisition of Western, rather than Soviet aircraft, despite the links between the communist government and the Soviet Union, purchasing the Boeing 727 in 1979 and the Boeing 767 in 1984.
 Despite famine, unfavorable exchange rates, and general economic disarray, the airline managed to retain its reputation, particularly in the provision of maintenance and training.
 The Financial Times noted that it managed to remain one of the most profitable airlines in Africa throughout the decade.

 Despite the violent overthrow of the communist government by the Ethiopian People's Revolutionary Democratic Front in 1991, the airline managed to post a profit for the fiscal year.
 In 1994, 40 top executives including the general manager Capt.
 Zelleke Demissie were fired after they signed a letter rebuking a government report, and a new general manager from outside the industry, Dr. Ahmed Kellow, was appointed.

 The airline would regain operational independence when longtime company veteran Bisrat Nigatu was appointed to the top post in 1997, and remained fiscally sound, despite disruptions caused by the Eritrean-Ethiopian War.

 In 2018 it was announced that the Ethiopian government would partially or wholly privatize several state-owned enterprises, amongst them Ethiopian Airlines, although it would retain a majority stake in key firms, including the airline.
-In October 2020, the Ministry of Finance postponed the planned privatization of the state owned airline.
+The CEO at the time suggested other African states like Nigeria purchase a minority stake in the airline.
+In October 2020, the Ministry of Finance postponed the planned privatization of the state-owned airline.

+The current CEO is Mesfin Tasew, who was appointed by the airline's board of directors on 24 March 2022.
+Mesfin has been working at Ethiopian Airlines since 1984.
+He also was the CEO of Asky Airlines, a strategic partner of Ethiopian Airlines.
+Before that, Tewolde GebreMariam served as the airline's Group CEO from 2011 until his resignation in March 2022.